+47 51 95 80 00 info@workplacesafety.no

 Make sure you can tick off these points.
 Then you are well on your way to ensuring safe and efficient waste management:

-- Ensure good ventilation and containment in the waste area
+• Ensure sufficient ventilation and containment in the waste area